Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 **Card type** - You can use any card type as shaman, but focusing on magic cards will make *blue witch* and *Elder fairy [FAIRY]* better whereas focusing on combat cards will make *Lady of the Knight* and *Dark shielded knight* better.
 Keep that in mind when building your deck.
 Depending on the run, you might want some cards more than others.

+**Playing with shaman points** - It can be hard to understand when to switch from one form to the other at first.
+On low infernos, thunder might give you enough damage to kill enemies quickly so you will want to focus on that.
+But in higher infernos and against high hp enemies, burns will kill enemies faster because they stack.
-**Shaman Points** - Before you get class upgrade you will lose all your points by changing form.
+Before you get class upgrade you will lose all your points by changing form.
 If you're focusing on burns you will want to release them by changing to thunder, then go back ASAP to fire form to start stacking fire points again.
 Burns will deal more damage in a long fight but thunder damage is better to finish off the enemy.
 Even with 2nd class bonus you will want to stack some thunder in the last turn to kill before they attack (burn is applied after the enemy's attack).
 Try to time the releases according to needs.
 Releasing burns every turn will mean you stack fewer fire points, you might want to hold onto them until 2nd turn and then release them.
+With class upgrade you might want to change form more often to get the extra points, but i still recommend spending a bit more time in fire form than thunder, specially in the first few turns (play your exile cards to setup your deck while in fire form).
+If you have Melgaroth, wait until he's in your hand to change to thunder form, class upgrade or not.

 **Small deck** - A smaller deck will be more consistent.
 When your deck grows to about 12 cards or more, it becomes unlikely that you will see key cards each turn, unless you have ways to cycle through your deck faster.
 It also makes you less likely to draw an immune card on turn 1.
 On the other hand, a 4 card deck means every card you play comes right back in your hand.
 Note that you must always have at least 6 cards in your deck, but if 2 of them exile or remove, then you're left with a 4 card core.